Yosefgeda/My-Portfolio/README.md

 ### Setup

-Clone this repository to your desired folder: git clone git@github.com:Yosefgeda/Hello-world.git
+Clone this repository to your desired folder, access the directory and run the html file:
+To clone: git clone git@github.com:Yosefgeda/My-portfolio.git to change to directory: cd My-portfolio
+Inside you will find the html file.

 <!--
 Example commands: